Aryan9059/fizanto-fuzz/README.md

 # fizanto-fuzz
-The official Android app for Fizanto Fuzz YouTube channel This Repository contains the source code of the Fizanto Fuzz App.
-This means you can freely usew the source code in your own projects and also can push a request to make some edits in the source code.
+The Official Android app for Fizanto Fuzz YouTube channel This Repository contains the source code of the Fizanto Fuzz App.
+This project is licensed under MIT License which means you can use, modify and duplicate codes of the project in any way.
-The app follows FOSS model.